etarakoem/resumeGen/README.md

 - Some set up, including setting your own Resume format, with names, contact number, keywords for job you're looking for, the work experience files.
 Will be update in the future

+- Git in command line to clone this repo and use it

+## Clonning/ Installation

+  cd ~/Desktop
+  git clone

 Usage: resumeGen

 Follow the prompt to finish the set up